virtual-world-framework/vwf/public/web/docs/query.md

 **Example Queries**

 The following query will search for the node on which it is called.
-This is most useful if called from the kernel (ie. using a vwf.find), it will return the root of the application.
+This is most useful if called from the kernel (ie. using a vwf_view.kernel.find), it will return the root of the application.

 	this.find( "/" );